JerielChng/AI-evidence-graph/README.md

-# Evidence Graph – Weight-Loss Coaching Insights (Starter)
+# Evidence Graph – Weight-Loss Coaching Insights

 A minimal **Streamlit** dashboard that ingests a cohort CSV and produces BMI/deficit trends, at‑risk user flags, and exportable summaries.